Scope Review

 Supply Scope

-Full-Category Supply
+Multi-Category Supply

 George Group supports multi-category sourcing through a project-facing review process.
 The goal here is to show the supply range at a system level, so category coordination, specification review, and quotation alignment can begin within one coordinated workflow.